brendanvonhofe/tgs-salt/README.md

 environment.
 Not the best solution but I have a separate environment to use skimage.

 todo ~
+	- config setup
+	- experiment with SGD
 	- Set up SSH access to local machine
 	- Rewrite ipynb notebook as a more organized Python package.
-	- Reflection padding and other ways to deal with image size
+	- Reflection padding or other ways to deal with image size
 	- cross fold validation
 	- early stopping
 	- Combat overfitting